Almond: Milk

-Almonds can be processed into a milk substitute called almond milk; the nut's soft texture, mild flavor, and light coloring (when skinned) make for an efficient analog to dairy, and a soy-free choice for lactose intolerant people and vegans.
-Raw, blanched, and lightly toasted almonds work well for different production techniques, some of which are similar to that of soymilk and some of which use no heat, resulting in raw milk.
+Almonds can be processed into a milk substitute called almond milk; the nut's soft texture, mild flavour, and light colouring (when skinned) make for an efficient analog to dairy, and a soy-free choice for lactose intolerant people and vegans.
+Raw, blanched, and lightly toasted almonds work well for different production techniques, some of which are similar to that of soy milk and some of which use no heat, resulting in raw milk.

-Almond milk, along with almond butter and almond oil, are a versatile products used in both sweet and savoury dishes.
+Almond milk, along with almond butter and almond oil, are versatile products used in both sweet and savoury dishes.

-In Moroccan cuisine, sharbat billooz is one of the best known beverages, served for weddings, it is made by blending blanched almonds with milk, sugar and other flavorings.
+In Moroccan cuisine, sharbat billooz, a common beverage, is made by blending blanched almonds with milk, sugar and other flavourings.

 Flour and skins

 Almond flour or ground almond meal combined with sugar or honey as marzipan is often used as a gluten-free alternative to wheat flour in cooking and baking.

 Almonds contain polyphenols in their skins consisting of flavonols, flavan-3-ols, hydroxybenzoic acids and flavanones analogous to those of certain fruits and vegetables.
-These phenolic compounds and almond skin prebiotic dietary fiber have commercial interest as food additives or dietary supplements.
+These phenolic compounds and almond skin prebiotic dietary fibre have commercial interest as food additives or dietary supplements.

 Syrup

-Historically, almond syrup was an emulsion of sweet and bitter almonds, usually made with barley syrup (orgeat syrup) or in a syrup of orange flower water and sugar, often flavored with a synthetic aroma of almonds.
+Historically, almond syrup was an emulsion of sweet and bitter almonds, usually made with barley syrup (orgeat syrup) or in a syrup of orange flower water and sugar, often flavoured with a synthetic aroma of almonds.
 Orgeat syrup is an important ingredient in the Mai Tai and many other Tiki drinks.

 Due to the cyanide found in bitter almonds, modern syrups generally are produced only from sweet almonds.
 Such syrup products do not contain significant levels of hydrocyanic acid, so are generally considered safe for human consumption.